top of page

 The tomorrows came and went and his late night work lights and echoing expletives waned over the late summer months—thoughts of what to take The Professor now filled her dark hours.

 “Salt.”
 She remembered.
 He was obsessed with salt: any salt, every salt, black salt, processed salt, sacred salt, peppered salt.
-Any salt found from every trip taken during college, she brought to his single windowed musty book filled office and made the offering, shared a story, until she was told her time was over.
+Every college trip ended by bringing her offering to his single windowed musty book filled office, sharing a story of the salt and travels, until she was told her time was over.
 In the kindest of firm ways.
-Maras crystals, in the little burlap bag from her trip last year to Peru, still sealed as she felt it too nice to use, would be the gift of reunion.
+Center stage on her spice rack was the “too nice to use” little burlap bag of Maras crystals gathering dust from her trip last year to Peru—this would be the gift of reunion.

-Choosing Birkenstocks over the Beetle she walked a firm footed sweetly connected walk down the the long tree covered gravel driveway, the moonless night offering a help she didn’t need to know the way.
-Descending deeper into darkness on and off the main road, she reached his heavy dried out old wood front door, too ornate for the Upstate Craftsman.
-A dim flickering light seeped out of the slightly open doorframe as the final five notes of Ives’ Concord Sonata slowed her already cautious steps, pulling her in.
-The scratching sound of needle on vinyl guided her as that single final note hung in the air—effortlessly—as continued rotations of recorded silence gradually transformed time, the arm not yet ready to return to its resting place.
+Choosing Birkenstocks over the Beetle she made her way to his long tree covered gravel driveway.
+The moonless night added a depth of darkness and an increasing emptiness until she reached his heavy dried out old wood front door, too ornate for the Upstate Craftsman.
+A dim flickering light seeped out of the pried open doorframe as the final notes of Ives’ Concord Sonata slowed her down and pulled her in.
+The scratching sound of needle on vinyl guided her as the single final note hung in the air—effortlessly—as continued rotations of recorded silence gradually transformed time, the arm not yet ready to return to its resting place.

-“Hello?
-Professor?...” her voice trailed off without reply following the smell of flames—to the blackened brass door handle barely holding on by two loose screws, her slow inhale opening the door to find him
+“Professor?
+Hello?…” her voice trailed off without reply, her feet following the smell of flames—to a blackened brass door handle barely holding on by two loose screws.
+A slow inhale opened the door, finding him

 naked face up on the floor.
-A creamy white icing slowly drying into every pore, gravity softly pulling skin over muscles and bones, his impossibly long slow soft breaths fill the space with dusty clouds of porcelain.
-Legs and arms in a perfect relaxed symmetry, eyes resting three quarters closed, his neck the only muscle working to keep the head upright and balanced on its crimson raw silk pillow under the nape.
-Still, standing at the door, Antoinette scans the empty room: a perfect recreation of the stories told of the cabin where he lived as a first year researcher in the North Kyoto mountains in the 80s.
-The six tatami mat room with perfectly disintegrating lime plastered straw pieced walls meeting the cedar beamed ceiling—full of nothing, but him.
-And ten cups: two at his feet, two at his fingertips, two at his shoulders, two at his ears, one at the top of his head and a last little one resting in this mouth.
+A creamy white icing was slowly drying into the old man’s skin, heavy gravity pulled the draping down over muscles and bones.
+His impossibly long slow purring breaths filled the space with what became clear to her as dusty clouds of porcelain.
+Legs and arms in a perfect relaxed symmetry, eyelids nearly closed, his neck muscle gently balancing the head on its crimson raw silk pillow.
+Still, standing, at the door, Antoinette scans the empty room: a perfect recreation of fabled stories told of the North Kyoto mountain cabin he lived in as a first year researcher in the ‘80s.
+A six tatami mat room with perfectly disintegrating lime plastered walls—straw pieces jutting out—meeting the cedar beamed ceiling—full of nothing— but him.
+And ten porcelain cups.
+Two cups at his feet, two at his fingertips, two at his shoulders, two at his ears, one at the top of his head and a last little one resting in this mouth.

-She sat back on her ankles, knees to his head and saw: each cup filled with with one inch of oil, a wick floating on the oil and lit.
-Each pure white glazed porcelain cup carved with a jumble of unglazed letters, translucently shining over his body.
+She sat back on her ankles, knees to his head and saw: each cup glowing from a floating flame above a bit of oil.
+The pure white glazed porcelain cups revealing the carved jumble of unglazed letters, translucently shining over his drying body and decaying space.

-“What a fucking movie…” she thought to herself, ready.
-She lowered her eyes towards the glowing cup in his mouth, it pulled Antoinette’s ear down to the lip and like a master ventriloquist he whispered… “ksdutwkdernseecognitnanofgiednissuwohlrpebdotynttrungseinhpdikinaovsmefshbni.”
+“What a fucking movie…” repeated through her mind, ready as her eyes lowered to the glowing cup in his mouth.
+It pulled Antoinette’s ear down to it’s lip and like a master ventriloquist The Professor whispered… “ksdutwkdernseecognitnanofgiednissuwohlrpebdotynttrungseinhpdikinaovsmefshbni.”

 hit her soul.

-Letter by letter seeped into her veins and organs, filling her body and taking over the beating of her heart.
-The slow heaviness of her eyelids closed off the outside light, blindly placing the clutched pouch of salt from her right hand onto the center of his chest.
-A low vibrating buzz charged the room prying open her eyes to see the cup resting between his lips floating and revolving two inches above his dried porcelain face.
-Then she saw: all ten cups suspended off the ground, surrounding the Professor, slowly revolving, golden letters radiating the space.
-There they were: in the private VIP section of some sort of Studio 54 Disco of Soul silently tripping to to the cryptically clear spiral of jumbled letters …
+Letter by letter filled her body, taking over the beating of her heart.
+As the apertures of her eyes closed off the dim outer light, she blindly placed the clutched pouch of salt from her right hand onto the center of his chest.
+A low vibrating hum charged the room and as the fluttering of her lashes sliver-opened her eyes revealing the cup which rested on his lips now floating and revolving two inches above the crackling dried porcelain face.
+As her eyes fully opened she saw: all ten cups suspended off the ground, surrounding the Professor, slowly revolving around their individual axis, golden letters radiating the space: a Studio 54 Disco of Soul silently tripping to to the cryptically clear spiral of jumbled letters …

 ksdutwkdernseecognitnanofgiednissuwohlrpebdotynttrungseinhpdikinaovsmefshbni

-The room was as no longer the room, she not she, he not he, walls ceiling floor melted into a corner-less colorless space of golden beamed letters permuting the known and permitting the knowledge to flow as one.
+The room no longer a room, she not she, he not he, walls ceiling floor melted into a corner-less colorless space of golden beamed letters permuting the known and permitting the knowledge to flow as one.

-Each cup rose three feet off the ground, above each cup grouped the radiating words, spiraling around The Professor and Antoinette, the smallest from the mouth now at his navel, the plus nine ascending into a tornado formation as the ceiling now redolently dripped cedar oil down and olive oiled flames up, both of their bodies surrounded by the The Words spiraling above the spiraling cups…
+Each cup then rose three feet up, and floating above each cup grouped ten cloud written radiating words, spiraling around The Professor and Antoinette.
+The smallest moved from his mouth to his bellybutton as the other nine took on a tornado formation, the ceiling seeping its cedar oil redolently down into the olive oiled flames reaching up.
+Their bodies now surrounded by the clarity of The Words spiraling above the spiraling cups…

 victory splendor foundation royalty